 Pros and cons of cancelling an unused credit card

-Below we have summarised the main pros and cons of cancelling unused credit cards.
+Below we have summarised the main advantages and disadvantages of cancelling unused credit cards.
 We go into further detail later in the article, giving examples of when you should consider either cancelling or keeping your unused credit cards.

 Pros of cancelling an unused credit card

 - Reduces the risk of being a victim of fraud

 - May improve how lenders view you as you are less reliant on credit